kernelci/tuxmake/README.md

 sudo ln -s /path/to/tuxmake/run /usr/local/bin/tuxmake && tuxmake --help
 ```

-# Using tuxmake
+# Using TuxMake

-To use tuxmake, navigate to a Linux source tree (where you might usually run
+To use TuxMake, navigate to a Linux source tree (where you might usually run
 `make`), and run `tuxmake`.
 By default, it will perform a defconfig build on
 your native architecture, using a default compiler (`gcc`).